Brndagonz/brndag0nz/README.md

 - 👋 Hi, I’m @brndag0nz
-- 👀 I’m interested in data vizualization
+- 👀 I’m interested in Data Vizualization
-- 🌱 I’m currently learning data specialization
+- 🌱 I’m currently learning Data Specialization
-- 💞️ I’m looking to collaborate on Visual design and ilustration
+- 💞️ I’m looking to collaborate on Visual design and illustration
 - 📫 How to reach me bgonzalezzzz@outlook.com

 <!---